dud3/git-devbliss/README.md

 You are encouraged to implement the following targets in your Makefile:

-- **test**: Run all your projects software tests (will be run when called 'git devbliss release')
+- **test**: Run all your projects software tests
 - **deb**: Build a ready to deploy Debian package
 - **clean**: Clean up all messy stuff created while building your project
-- **changelog**: Make sure your changelog has been updated (will be run when called 'git devbliss finish')
-The best thing you can do here is to open a text editor and get used to write the changelog at time of finishing your task.
+- **changelog**: Make sure your changelog has been updated (will be run when called 'git devbliss finish') The best thing you can do here is to open a text editor and get used to write the changelog at time of finishing your task.
 This way you will never forget to remark your changes.
-- **version**: Make sure your projects version number has been incremented (will be run when called 'git devbliss release')
-Implement that similar to the `changelog` target.
+- **version**: Make sure your projects version number has been incremented (will be run when called 'git devbliss release') Implement that similar to the `changelog` target.
 - **finish**: Define some tasks that have to be done before creating a pull request: e.g. formatting source files...